OneBlood $1,000,000 Data Breach Settlement

 When is the OneBlood class action settlement payout date?

-Payments will be issued to eligible claimants approximately 90 days after the court grants final approval of the settlement.
+The settlement administrator will issue payments to eligible claimants approximately 90 days after the court grants final approval of the settlement.

 Why was there a class action settlement?